blue and brown butterfly perching on leaf

 PROGRAM SYNOPSIS

 An innovative public philosophy program exploring the role of art in society & our everyday lives.
-Featuring a unique blend of live music, story, performance & media art, and community conversation, the program invites people to consider the nature and purpose(s) of art as social commentary, and its relationship to human flourishing and personal, civic, and cultural change.
+Featuring a unique blend of live music, story, performance & media art, and community conversation, the program invites people to consider art and its relationship to human flourishing and personal, civic, and cultural change.

 PROGRAM DESCRIPTION